UNLV’s T.J. Otzelberger might soon know fate of current players

 A commitment from junior college guard Jonah Antonio on Tuesday has been the only news regarding UNLV men’s basketball since T.J.
 Otzelberger was introduced as coach March 28.

-But plenty has happened behind the scenes, and Otzelberger hinted that the seven UNLV players in the NCAA transfer portal might be close to deciding whether to stay with the Rebels or transfer to another school.
-He said he has had regular conversations with them about staying with the program.
+But plenty has happened behind the scenes, and Otzelberger hinted that the seven UNLV players in the NCAA transfer portal might be close to deciding whether to stay with the Rebels or transfer.
+He said he has had regular conversations with them about staying.

 “Each guy handles the transition differently,” Otzelberger said at Saturday’s spring football game at Peter Johann Memorial Field.
 “So as we move forward, I’m still learning and listening.
 I think we’re close to those guys making those commitments, but I’ve got to be in their corner and be there to talk through things.
 Hopefully, in the not-too-distant future, we’ll have more clarity as to who all is staying.”